Steering an online businesses without metrics at hand is like flying an aircraft without a dashboard.

 LTV is a cornerstone metric to assess your overall performance.
 If LTV is lower than CPI or CPA, your business is definitely loss-making.
 You spend more to acquire new users than you earn from them over the time they use your app.

-Alternative metrics are Revenue LT and Revenue AT to be found in Report constructor → Metrics → Financial metrics → Revenue.
+Alternative metrics are Revenue LT and Revenue AT to be found in Report builder → Metrics → Financial metrics → Revenue.
 Unlike LTV, they are not limited by a certain period after mobile app installation or attribution.

 Return on Investment (ROI)